valboz/VBMicrolensing/docs/python/CriticalCurvesAndCaustics.md

 VBMicroLensing offers the calculation of critical curves and caustics with an arbitrary number of points through the functions ```Caustics``` and ```CriticalCurves```.

-The result is a list object, which is a collection of pairs of lists for each curve.
-Each pair of lists represents the x-coordinate and the y-coordinate of the point.
+The result is a list of curves, where each curve is a pair of lists containing the x and y coordinates of the points along the curve.
 The use of these objects is very intuitive, as illustrated by this examples:

 ## Binary Lens